 Welcome To Our

-Nimesh A. Dayal, MD, MRCP, MSc currently is a private practitioner at Arthritis Center of Orlando in Winter Garden, Florida.
+Nimesh A. Dayal, MD, MRCP, MSc currently is a private practitioner at Arthritis Center of Orlando in Ocoee, Florida.

 Dr. Dayal earned his medical degree at the University of the Witwatersrand in Johannesburg, South Africa.
 He completed his internal medicine residency at The Reading Hospital and Medical Center in Reading, PA. and a rheumatology fellowship at Emory University School of Medicine in Atlanta.Dr.
 Dayal has also earned a Masters Degree in Clinical Investigation from Northwestern University in Chicago.
 He is also a Member of the Royal College of Physicians.